ColfaxResearch/cutlass-kernels/src/fmha/README.md

 QBLK is the QUERY_BLOCK_SIZE and KBLK is the KEY_BLOCK_SIZE.

 3. To run for different Tiling configurations, the script shall be modified to use different shapes for QBLK and KBLK.

+# NOTES:

+1. Tested with CUDA 12.2 and CUTLASS 3.3 and SM90A.